jefftriplett/trolley/README.md

 # Trolley

-Tools to help sync issues from CSVs to Github and to sync projects between Github and Trello.
+Trolley syncs issues from CSVs to Github and to sync projects between Github and Trello.

 Trolley is a useful tool for loading an initial set of issues, labels, and milestones on github.